-630.01 Close Commitments Upon Completion
+600.06(1) Close Commitments Upon Completion

 Most construction commitments are performed by the contractor, so achieving contract physical completion should be cause for closing out the commitment.
 WSDOT is committed to tracking commitments (RCW 47.85.040), which includes closing them upon completion.
 This is a difficult task considering the volume of commitments.
-However, WSDOT employees that use the Commitment Tracking System (CTS) can easily close commitments using the "Commitment Status" feature.

-• Refer to Procedure 630-a for guidance closing out completed commitments.
+However, WSDOT employees that use CTS can easily close commitments using the "Commitment Status" feature.
+All commitments need to be closed out to ensure no future liability and appropriateness for final payment.
+If the project is using CTS, refer to PRO630-a for guidance on closing out completed commitments in CTS.

-630.02 Prepare As-Built Reports for Wetland and Stream Mitigation Efforts
+600.06(2) Prepare As-Built Reports for Wetland and Stream Mitigation Efforts

-If wetland or stream mitigation was constructed for the project, WSDOT must send as-built reports to the Washington State Department of Ecology and U.S. Army Corps of Engineers.
+If wetland or stream mitigation was constructed for the project, WSDOT must send as-built reports to Ecology and U.S. Army Corps of Engineers.
 Refer to the project permits for specific as-built report and timing requirements.

-• Refer to Procedure 630-c to coordinate preparing wetland/stream mitigation as built reports.
+Refer to PRO630-c to coordinate preparing wetland/ stream mitigation as built reports.

-630.03 Initiate Post Construction Wetland Mitigation Monitoring
+600.06(3) Initiate Post Construction Wetland Mitigation Monitoring

 If a wetland mitigation site was constructed for the project, WSDOT is obligated to monitor wetland mitigation sites for up to ten years.
-As construction nears completion, the Project Engineer must submit information to the Headquarters Wetland Program so monitoring can commence.
-Use the Monitoring Setup Form to notify the Wetland Program.
+As construction nears completion, the PE must submit information to the Headquarters Wetland Program so monitoring can commence.
+Visit the WSDOT Wetland monitoring webpage for more information on initiating mitigation site monitoring.

-630.04 Coordinate Long-Term Maintenance
+600.06(4) Coordinate Long-Term Maintenance

 WSDOT regularly makes project-level commitments that require long-term care.
 It is vital that WSDOT's Maintenance and Operations personnel receive a copy of and understand these long-term compliance expectations, including maintenance for mitigation sites.
 WSDOT must maintain these sites in perpetuity.
 Transition from post construction wetland monitoring to maintenance is specifically described in Chapter 700.

-• Refer to Procedure 630-d to ensure long-term commitments are effectively handed off.
+Refer to PRO630-d to ensure long-term commitments are effectively handed off.

-630.05 Procedures for Close Out of Construction Commitments
+600.06(5) Procedures for Close Out of Construction Commitments

-The procedures available for construction on the WSDOT internet include:
+The following procedures available on the WSDOT Environmental commitments & compliance webpage explain how to:

-- Use CTS to close out completed commitments. - Request mitigation monitoring services of the Wetland Program. - Coordinate the preparation of wetland/stream mitigation as built reports. - Ensure Maintenance and Operations receive commitments requiring long-term maintenance.
+- Use CTS to close out completed commitments (PRO630-a) - Coordinate the wetland/stream mitigation as-built submittal (PRO630-c) - Ensure Maintenance and Operations receive commitments requiring long-term maintenance (PRO630-d)